lvgl/lvgl/docs/overview/drawing.md

 However, it might be useful to have a basic understanding of how drawing happens in LVGL to add customization, make it easier to find bugs or just out of curiosity.

 The basic concept is to not draw directly to the screen, but draw to an internal draw buffer first.
-When drawing (rendering) is ready copy that buffer to the screen.
+When drawing (rendering) is ready, that buffer is copied to the screen.

 The draw buffer can be smaller than the screen's size.
 LVGL will simply render in "tiles" that fit into the given draw buffer.